rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

   #### Authentication<br>

   ###### The Technopedia Version 6 API uses OAuth for authentication.
-To authenticate in a new session, you pass the API key in the request header.
+To authenticate in a new session, you pass the API key in the request header. <br>
   The API key is provided by Flexera Technopedia support.

   In the following examples, an API key example is used in a cURL example and in the Postman API client.
 The key `Bearer b93477a9-054b-4878-a16f-d7f5d1f27a7a` is used in both examples.
   <br>